matteobusi/incremental-mincaml/README.md

-          languageSpecification.mli     <-- Interface that must be implemented to be able to incrementalize a type system original.ml                   <-- Functor that given a language specification returns a non-incremental type system incrementalizer.ml            <-- Functor that given a language specification returns an incremental type system fun/                               <-- MinCaml folder
+          languageSpecification.mli     <-- Interface that must be implemented to be able to incrementalize a type system original.ml                   <-- Functor that given a language specification returns a non-incremental type system incrementalizer.ml            <-- Functor that given a language specification returns an incremental type system report.ml                     <-- Module used for extracting statistics on cache usage varSet.ml                     <-- Utility module used for implementing sets of variables (e.g. sets of free variables of a term) fun/                               <-- MinCaml folder
           examples                      <-- Simple MinCaml examples
-          langspec                      <-- An example implementation of the MinCaml type checker in our framework tests                         <-- Unit tests and time/memory experiments main.ml                       <-- Example usage of the generated type systems
+          langspec                      <-- An example implementation of the MinCaml type checker in our framework tests                         <-- Unit tests and time/memory experiments main.ml                       <-- Example usage of the generated type systems tests/                             <-- Folder with the implementations of benchmarks

 ## Known issues (to solve in future versions) #
 - None, yet